 Feeding: | Fertilization not needed. |

-28) Purple Coneflower (Echinacea purpurea)
+28) Coneflower (Echinacea purpurea)

 About:

 Echinacea purpurea, commonly called coneflower, is most popular for its use in herbal medicine.
 Taken in a pill or brewed into tea, it’s thought to help strengthen the immune system against viral infections.
-These flowers grow wild across much of the United States and parts of Canada.
+These flowers grow wild across much of the United States and Canada.
 Sprouting up in meadows and grasslands, these daisy-like coneflowers resemble a badminton shuttlecock with vibrant purple flowers that slope downward from a bulbous, orange-brown center.
 They’ll draw birds and butterflies to your garden.

 Growing Zones: | 3 to 8 |